Home Verdict Unmeet About Request a Demo →

 Three-tier output

 The confidence score drives one of three actionable recommendations.
-Most meetings are 80% already covered by the data trail and 20% worth talking about live.
-Unmeet finds that 20% and turns the meeting into focused time on what matters.
+Most meetings, we think, are mostly already covered by the data trail with a smaller slice worth talking about live.
+Unmeet's job is to find that slice and turn the meeting into focused time on what matters.

 Tier 2 · Shorten